Banka Baltija: History

 Banka Baltija, associated with the father and son Emīls Lavents (born 1923, Odesa) and Aleksandrs Lavents (born August 9, 1959, Anapa) respectively, was founded in 1993 and experienced very rapid growth.
-It became the largest bank in Latvian by offering high interest rates to savers and attracted many clients.
+It became the largest bank in Latvia by offering high interest rates to savers and attracted many clients.
 Its assets rose from US$25 million from 1993, to 242 million dollars in 1994, reaching 500 million in 1995.
 The bank's capital rose from 1 million in 1993, 20 million in 1994 to 44 million in 1995.
 The bank employed several Chekists and had links to the “Pārdaugava” organized crime network.
 The Group of 24 loan to Latvia, which later became a landmark case of government mismanagement, passed through Banka Baltija.
 Banka Baltija had 37 branches and 49 settlement groups all over Latvia employing 1300 people.
 In April 1995, when a financial crisis started, Banka Baltija had 283 million dollars in deposits and had given credits of 283 dollars.